shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * [PyInstaller](https://www.pyinstaller.org/), [Nuitka](https://nuitka.net/), and similar for Python.
 * [PAR](https://metacpan.org/pod/PAR) for Perl.

+### Will Artificial Intelligence (“AI”) eventually eliminate the need for human programmers?

+Many people asked us that, and these discussions have not been too fruitful.

 ### Which music do you listen to while programming?